katydid/katydid.github.io/_posts/2016-02-17-addingfunctions.md

 All function types are defined [here](https://github.com/katydid/katydid/blob/master/funcs/types.go).

-Finally the `init` function registers the `contains` structure as a Katydid function.
+Finally the `init` function registers the `contains` structure as a Relapse function.
 The first parameter is the function name, since this can differ from the structure name.
 This is especially useful when we want to do function overloading.